-Fast-forward to September 2019 and Lekela is starting construction of its seventh wind farm, the 250MW West Bakr Wind Project, bringing its portfolio of wind projects in construction or operation to 1,018MW and making it one of the largest wind power company in Africa.
+Fast-forward to September 2019 and Lekela is starting construction of its seventh wind farm, the 250MW West Bakr Wind Project, bringing its portfolio of wind projects in construction or operation to 1,018MW and making it one of the largest wind power companies in Africa.

 Actis and Egypt

-Actis has a longstanding commitment to Egypt, opening an office in Cairo more than 15 years ago, and having committed and invested close to US$1 billion of equity in the country across multiple sectors.
+Actis has a longstanding commitment to Egypt, opening an office in Cairo more than 15 years ago, and having committed and invested close to 1 billion of equity in the country across multiple sectors.

 This includes the 685MW Sidi Krir power plant back in 2004, Commercial International Bank, the leading bank in Egypt, and Edita Food Industries, the largest independent snack food business in North Africa, to name a few of Actis’ landmark investments in Egypt over the years.

-The West Bakr Story
+The West Bakr story